 - Any confirmed case of COVID-19 will result and require a minimum of 10-14 -day quarantine.

-- Any specific confirmed case will be handled appropriately with location of the case.
+- Specific confirmed cases will be handled appropriately with a determination made with location and specifics of the case.
 Many decisions will be made based on individual circumstance to include location, test results (time period, etc.).
 The TN Health Department is now recommending with a confirmed case, to place the confirmed student on a minimum 10- 14-day quarantine and notify students in close proximity to the confirmed student.
 The students in “close proximity” may be asked to quarantine as well, especially in high risk circumstance, which may include healthcare programs.